 Playing the lead role is Pedro Pascal, best known as Prince Oberyn in Game of Thrones and Javier Pena in Narcos, and set to star in the upcoming Wonder Woman 1984.

-Jon Favreau, who's a dab hand at both producing and directing and brought us Iron Man and The Jungle Book, is the showrunner and writer for the series, though we don't know yet just how hands-on he'll be when it comes to directing it.
+Behind the cameras, Jon Favreau, who's a dab hand at both producing and directing and brought us Iron Man and The Jungle Book, is the showrunner and writer for the series.

-He certainly won't be directing every episode, as Lucasfilm has announced a few of the other directors who'll be stepping in.
-The premiere will be directed by Dave Filoni, making his live action debut after years on the animated side of the Star Wars universe, in charge of series including Clone Wars, Rebels, and the newest animated series, Resistance.
+He didn't direct every episode in season one though, as Lucasfilm recruited plenty of others.
+The premiere was directed by Dave Filoni, making his live action debut after years on the animated side of the Star Wars universe, in charge of series including Clone Wars, Rebels, and the newest animated series, Resistance.

-After a lengthy period of radio silence and persistent rumours, Favreau announced the show's name and synopsis in October 2018 - and conveniently, it matches up pretty nicely to what we'd heard already.
+After a lengthy period of radio silence and persistent rumours, Favreau announced the show's name and synopsis in October 2018:

-The show is said to take place seven years after Return of the Jedi, so the characters from the original trilogy will be in their prime - though with the issues around casting we'd be surprised if any of them crop up in person, with the possible exception of the likes of the droids and Chewbacca.
+The show takes place seven years after Return of the Jedi, so the characters from the original trilogy will be in their prime - though with the issues around casting we'd be surprised if any of them crop up in person, with the possible exception of the likes of the droids and Chewbacca.

 Funnily enough, Favreau already has a connection to Mandalore: he voiced a Mandalorian called Pre Viszla in the cartoon The Clone Wars, a rebel who tried to overthrow the planet's government.
 That character died during the show though, so don't expect a return, though since a few Mandalorians have popped up between The Clone Wars and Rebels, we wouldn't be surprised to see some sort of cartoon cameo at least.